Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 Also available in the University Fact Book

-In 2019, 87% of our alumni six months after graduation reported that they are either working full-time (30 hours or more) or enrolled in Graduate School full-time: Full-time Employment is 72%; Full-time Graduate School is 15%.
+In 2020, 85% of our Alumni six months after graduation reported that they are either working full-time (30 hours or more) or enrolled in Graduate School full-time.
+Full-time Employment is 71%; Full-time Graduate School is 14%.

 Benedictine University offers programs leading to professional licensure within the State of Illinois.
 Many states vary in what professions they require to be licensed.
 Some states require an individual to graduate from an approved program.
 Specific training can also be required in order to pass a state specific exam.
 Prior to considering relocating to another state a student should contact their program advisor to discuss licensure eligibility requirements.
 Students should review the specific academic requirements for the program in which they are enrolling.
 Students should contact the applicable licensure board(s) in their state of residence or in the state where they intend to obtain a license before beginning an academic program at Benedictine University.
 It is the responsibility of the student completing the licensure program to check with the licensing board(s) for the most recent requirements in their state of residence or in the state in which they intend to obtain a license.

 The curriculum for programs leading to licensure at Benedictine University have been designed to meet the licensure/certification requirements in Illinois as well as preparing students to apply for licensure exams in the State of Illinois.
 The licensure boards in each state are responsible for establishing the requirements for licensure/certification for their state.
 These boards make the decision as to whether or not an individual will be eligible to sit for licensure based on the rules and regulations at the time the individual submits their application for licensure.